Visit the Business Credit Center to learn how you can successfully obtain and build credit.

 So for our example today, let’s use a cap rate of 10 percent.
 To estimate the value of the property, it’s already been established that the NOI is 35 thousand.
 Divide that by the cap rate, 10 percent.
 That’s 350 thousand dollars, the value of your property.

 The second important ratio is what banks look for.
 It’s called the debt coverage ratio.
 This is the income generated from the property that allow it to cover the mortgage.
 Most banks will require a debt coverage ratio of between 1.1 to 1.3.
 Now the larger the number is, the more comfortable the bank feels about lending you money.
 How do you calculate debt coverage ratio.
-A debt coverage ratio is calculated simply by taking your NOI, divide it by the total debt service, which is simply all the interest in principle that you pay your bank on your mortgage in a given year.
+A debt coverage ratio is calculated simply by taking your NOI, divide it by the total debt service, which is simply all the interest in principal that you pay your bank on your mortgage in a given year.

 So to estimate the debt service, let’s go back to the example.
 The estimated price we came up with was 350 thousand dollars.
 Most banks will lend you 75 percent of that value, which is 262 thousand, five hundred dollars.
 Now the remainder of it you have to bring in cash for a down payment.
 Let’s assume a bank is willing to give you a loan for 4.5 percent with an amortization over 15 years.
-That equates to a monthly principle and interest payment of approximately 2000 dollars or a total debt service of 24 thousand dollars for the year.
+That equates to a monthly principal and interest payment of approximately 2000 dollars or a total debt service of 24 thousand dollars for the year.
 That calculates to a ratio of 1.45, a very good number.
 Well above the 1.1 to 1.3 minimum.
 Now, one important fact you need to understand is as NOI deteriorates, the debt coverage ratio will also drop, making it harder for you to be able to secure the size of loan you need.

 Now that you understand those ratios, let’s move on to three other things real estate buyers should remember.
 First, just like when you’re shopping for a home, location matters.
 Second, conduct your due diligence.
 Finally, use the current NOI and cap rate to calculate the property value.
 Some markets may command a higher price for the property, but this calculation provides a good guideline as to what the property is worth today.
 Remember, there are two ways to optimize your investment property.
 You either increase your rental income or you reduce your operating costs.